 While generally mild to moderate, systemic injection reactions can also occur and share similar symptoms to the IRRs listed above (for IV).
 You will be monitored for IRs, especially after your first dose (for SC).

-Please be aware there have been reports of a rare, serious brain infection called PML (progressive multifocal leukoencephalopathy) in patients receiving medicines for MS. PML can occur in patients taking OCREVUS (both IV and SC formulations) and is mostly associated with risk factors, such as age and pre-existing use of immunosuppressants.
+There have been reports of a rare, serious brain infection called PML (progressive multifocal leukoencephalopathy) in patients receiving medicines for MS. PML can occur in patients taking OCREVUS (both IV and SC formulations) and is mostly associated with risk factors, such as age and pre-existing use of immunosuppressants.
 PML can cause severe disability or even death.
 Symptoms of PML can be similar to those of MS. Tell your partner or carer about your OCREVUS treatment.
 They might notice symptoms that you do not, such as changes in movement or behaviour, which your doctor may need to investigate.